bschreck/deep.sh/docs/tutorial_ptk.rst

 What commands can keybindings run?
 ==================================

 Pretty much anything!
-Since we're defining these commands after xonsh has started up, we can create keybinding events that run subprocess commands with hardly any effort at all.
+Since we're defining these commands after deepsh has started up, we can create keybinding events that run subprocess commands with hardly any effort at all.
 If we wanted to, say, have a command that runs ``ls -l`` in the current directory::